vitalemontana/267091/README.md

-<br/><br/>

-## Conclusions [ANDREA SCRIVI QUA]
+## Conclusions

-Our recommender engine has been implemented to boost the revenues of our company by predicting user preferences and recommending the right products to each user.
+Our job was to built an appropriate system that can predict customer preferences and recommend the right products to each customer.
 The results of our project have shown that the neural network based content filtering system has the highest potential for improving the recommender system.
 This system was able to make more accurate recommendations than the other two systems, and it could be further improved by exploiting customer data to increase accuracy.
 We have also seen that the collaborative filtering system and the content-based system have their own advantages and disadvantages, and they can be used in combination to create a more effective recommender system.
-In conclusion, our project has demonstrated the potential of using neural networks for content filtering and the importance of combining different recommendation systems to create an effective recommender system.
+All our systems provide good recommendations, although we think that if we had more information on customers' preferences and on their tastes we could expect even better results.
+However, in particular with the dataset related to articles, we were provided with sufficient data to develop and improve the recommender system.
+In conclusion we hope we've helped our firm increasing revenues, but most important we hope they will thank us by increasing our salaries now.